A while back my friend Gina wanted to know how to stay motivated on one project before starting another one.

-Early in my historical sewing days (about 11 years ago) I didn’t realize how much TIME it actually took to complete a full historical gown.
+Early in my historical sewing days (in the late 1990s) I didn’t realize how much TIME it actually took to complete a full historical gown.
 Oh! the last minute sewing and VERY late nights I’d put in before an event.
 And after each event was over and the costume was put away I’d vow not to kill myself like that again.

 I set out, determined to overcome this lazy procrastination of letting the fabric sit untouched while I went strolling through my Drool Books – musing over that dream gown I’d make “someday”.